/usr/local/psa/admin/bin/nginxmng -s

 SSL certificate changes are not applied to nginx configuration files.

-- Open Extensions > My Extensions > Webserver Configurations Troubleshooter;
+- Open Extensions > My Extensions > Webserver Configurations Troubleshooter > Open

-- Click on arrow near search bar, filter the configuration files by status "Error" and click Search:
+- Click the arrow near search bar, filter the configuration files by status "Error" and click Search:

-Log in to the server via SSH as root user.
+Log in to Plesk server via SSH as root user.

-Disable nginx service on the server to temporary switch all websites to Apache and remove the impact:
+Disable nginx service to temporarily switch all websites to Apache and remove the impact:

 # /usr/local/psa/admin/bin/nginxmng -d

-Search for all configuration files loading such config file:
+Search for all configuration files loading configuration file mentioned in the error message: